-Library Services promotes information literacy and provides organized information resources.
+Introduction - Library Services for Students - LibGuides at College of the Redwoods promotes information literacy and provides organized information resources.

 Multicultural and Equity Center (MCE)

 The Multicultural and Equity Center is a dynamic and inclusive place that supports all students in their academic and personal journeys at the college.
 We do this by creating community, home away from home, and a safe place for cultural expression, cross-cultural learning, access to college and dignity resources, and social justice work opportunities.
 The MEC is committed to retention and student success by offering activities related to leadership development, student connectedness and student equity.
 We are a student-centered program that fosters respect for all people.